 "No More Late Fees" ("Star Wars Episode 3: Revenge Of The Sith")

-Pencil Marks: I've been doing this gallery for years now and one thing that comes up from time to time is how I'll complete a picture, post it, then later on reconsider if the idea I used was the best choice.
+Pencil Marks: One thing which came up from time to time was how I would complete a picture, post it, then later reconsider if the idea I used was the best choice.
 That was the case here.
-For months I drew Star Wars pin-up after pin-up only to have each one get rejected by Tony (a good choice on his part).
-Then one day I had what I thought was a gem of a pin-up.
-By now everyone is aware of poor Anakin Skywalker's fate.
+For months I drew Star Wars pin-up after pin-up only to have each one rejected by Tony (a good choice on his part) until one day I had what I thought was a gem of an illustration.
+I'm sure everyone is aware of poor Anakin Skywalker's fate.
 He turns to the dark side and after getting severely burned, becomes Darth Vader.
-So when I was flipping through an issue of 'Entertainment Weekly' and saw the post Anakin, I knew it'd be cool to use our own burnt character, Crispie, and have him join the Sith.
+So, when I was flipping through an issue of 'Entertainment Weekly' and saw the post Anakin, I knew it'd be cool to use our own burnt character, Crispie, and have him join the Sith.
 Great thought, right?

-Cool until I realized Darth Vader's armor is a bitch to draw.
+Cool until I realized Darth Vader's armor was a bitch to draw.

 While I liked Tony's drawings with Star Wars themes in the past, there was three things I felt he was missing: Erik in an actual Jedi outfit, R2-D2, and one of my favorite characters, Aayla Secura (don't get me wrong, Mace Windu is bad-ass all the way, but Aayla has always been the unappreciated Jedi).
 And rather than go with a theme, I drew the three of them together and worked out a setting which I thought was appropriate.

 But if I thought it was great before, it got even better when Tony changed it to have them fighting in the Jedi library.
-He thought I'd be a little upset by it, but as a fair trade-off he let me decide what color Erik's lightsaber would be.
-Now how cool is that! - Jake
+He thought I'd be a little upset by it, but as a fair trade-off he let me decide what color Erik's light saber would be.
+Me... the color-blind guy. *lol* - Jake

 After downloading quite a few pieces of reference I sat down to re-create a background that I admittedly put more effort into than I did the main characters themselves.
 I think it came out very well.

-I always like to ink Jake's work, because there are always small details that he misses, or just doesn't add, and as an artist it is sort of helpful to go over other people art, to see what they miss and where their strengths are so that when I tackle a penciled piece I can do so with a bit more confidence.
-I do have to complement Jake on this one though, there was very little I had to elaborate on.
-And that is a compliment. - Tony
+I always like to ink Jake's work because there are small details he sometimes overlooks, or just doesn't add.
+As an artist it's helpful to go over other people art to see what they miss and where their strengths are so as when I tackle a penciled piece, I can do so with a bit more confidence.
+I do have to complement Jake though: there was very little I had to elaborate on.
+He did my favorite property right. - Tony